har-in-air/ESP32_MULTI_METER/README.md

 # ESP32_INA226_CURRENT_VOLTAGE_METER

-An ESP32 development board with an INA226 sensor is used to capture and record load bus voltage and load current of a Device Under Test (DUT).
+ESP32 development board with INA226 sensor used to capture and record load bus voltage and load current of a Device Under Test (DUT).

 <img src="docs/block.png">